-What to Do When Your Child Is Addicted: Finding a Way Forward for Parents of Addicts
+What to Do When Your Child Is Addicted: Parents of Addicts Finding a Way Forward

 All parents of addicts face deeply painful challenges when it comes to negotiating the role they play in the lives of their adult children.
 The changing family dynamics inherent to young adulthood, however, present uniquely volatile conditions and can make negotiating your child’s addiction all the more difficult.
 The desire to stay in denial or try to parent your way out of addiction can be overwhelming, both of which may ultimately do more harm than good.
 But by recognizing the reality of addiction, you can pave a way forward for both your child and for yourself.